-You might be surprised to learn that snail slime could be good for your skin — but it’s a brilliant skincare ingredient.
-Snail filtrate has been used in South Korean products for a while, and the trend has made its way to other places too.
+You might be surprised to learn that snail slime is good for your skin — but it’s a brilliant skincare ingredient.
+Snail filtrate has been used in South Korean skincare products for a while, and the trend has made its way to other places too.

 The filtrate most commonly used in cosmetics is a type that snails produce to protect their skin.
 It contains many great ingredients such as hyaluronic acid, elastin, antioxidants, proteins and peptides.